 See hot spots from popular TV shows and movies and walk where some of your favorite actors have.

-Getting In: Kualoa Ranch Movie Sites Tour tickets are included with the Go Oahu® Card.
+Getting In: Kualoa Ranch Movie Sites Tour tickets are included with the Go Oahu® pass.

 It’s still hot in Oahu, but you’re less likely to be overrun by a crowd of tourists when you try to head out for a peaceful nature hike during September and October.

 Go on a guided hike up to places like Makapu’u Point Lighthouse or Diamond Head volcanic crater, or venture out on your own at Kualoa Ranch.
-Either way, you’ll be amazed by the beauties of nature.
+The beauties of nature will amaze you.

-Part of the Aloha Festival series, 2018 will be the 66th Annual Waikiki Hoolaulea, an exciting evening street fair and the state’s biggest block party.
+Part of the Aloha Festival series, 2019 will be the 67th Annual Waikiki Hoolaulea.
+It’s an exciting evening street fair and the state’s biggest block party.

-Revel in live entertainment on multiple stages and tons of pop-up booths with delectible local cuisine, craft and gift vendors, and children’s activities.
+Revel in live entertainment on multiple stages and tons of pop-up booths with delectable local cuisine, craft and gift vendors, and children’s activities.

 A Few Other Things to Do in Oahu in the Fall